 Students in this program come from across Canada and around the globe.
 Many are, or aspire to be, managers, negotiators, facilitators, or consultants in environments where group conflicts frequently occur.
 As conflict can occur in many arenas – within community, government, corporations, civil society, and international settings – our graduates are prepared to lead change within the fields of labour relations, community development, environmental management, international NGOs, and many other settings.

 Applicants who do not have the formal academic education to qualify for admission may be assessed on the basis of both their formal education and their informal learning, in accordance with the Flexible Admission Process.
 Applicants are assessed on a case-by-case basis.
-For more information, please visit our program admission page.
+For more information, please visit our Admission Requirements page.

 Students who wish to continue their studies towards completion of the Master of Arts in Conflict Analysis and Management may do so through the laddering process.